stef/pwdsphinx/man/sphinx.md

 ### DEFAULT RULES

-If you do not provide password rules, they will be defaulting to 'ulsd' and length as long as possible.
+If you do not provide password rules, they will be defaulting to 'ulsd' and length as long as possible, which means 77 characters long passwords using all four character classes, providing 507 bits of entropy, way too much.

+### RECOMMENDED OUTPUT PASSWORD LENGTH

+It is recommended to set the output password size to maximum 12 chars in case of `ulsd` classes enabled.
+If you ever have to type in this output password on a TV remote, or in other stressful situations this will be a big relief.
+12 character long passwords with full entropy and consisting of all possible printable ASCII chars are computationally impossible to bruteforce on current password cracking hardware, as they provide almost 80 bits of entropy, and 15 characters almost 99 bits of entropy.

 ## PREDETERMINED OUTPUT PASSWORDS

-In case for some reason you cannot use random passwords with your account, or you want to store a "password" that you cannot change, like a PIN code for example, or a passphrase shared with your colleagues, you can specify a maximuxm 38 character long password, that will be generated by the SPHINX client for you.
+In case for some reason you cannot use random passwords with your account, or you want to store a "password" that you cannot change, like a PIN code for example, or a passphrase shared with your colleagues, you can specify a maximum 77 character long password, that will be generated by the SPHINX client for you.
 In that case the command line looks like this (note the same syntax also works for the `change` operation)